followmyutopia/devextreme-documentation/concepts/05 Widgets/TreeList/40 Filtering and Searching/1 Filter Row.md

 ---

-A user-specified filter applies automatically with a delay by default.
+A user-specified filter is automatically applied with a delay by default.
 Alternatively, it can be applied by a click on the *"Apply Filter"* button if you set the **filterRow**.[applyFilter](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/filterRow/#applyFilter) option to *"onClick"*.

 ---
 ##### jQuery

     <!--JavaScript-->$(function() {
         $("#treeListContainer").dxTreeList({
+            // ...
             filterRow: {
                 visible: true,
                 applyFilter: "onClick"